Distribution Agnostic Symbolic Representations for Time Series Dimensionality Reduction and Online Anomaly Detection: Experimental Results

-The anomaly detector is evaluated via i) receiver operating characteristic (ROC) curves and ii) the Numenta Anomaly Benchmark (NAB)~\cite{bib:NAB}.
-The ROC curves illustrate the efficacy of the detector to discriminate correctly between anomalous and normal samples.
-On the other hand, NAB provides a large collection of labelled datasets\footnote{Available: \url{https://github.com/numenta/NAB/tree/master/data}} -- 47 real-world and 11 synthetic -- that are employed in all our experiments.
+The anomaly detector is evaluated via receiver operating characteristic (ROC) curves and the corresponding area under the curve (AUC) values.
+The ROC curves and the AUC illustrate the efficacy of the detector to discriminate correctly between anomalous and normal samples.
+The datasets we employ belong to the Numenta Anomaly Benchmark (NAB)~\cite{bib:NAB}, which consists of 58 real-world and synthetic labelled datasets for anomaly detection.
 NAB also simplifies the comparison of our detector with other top-tier online anomaly detectors that are already implemented in NAB's library.

+In the subsequent experiments, some training sets are utilized.
+Notice though that, since we perform unsupervised anomaly detection, the training process does not refer to the detector, but to the underlying symbolic representation.
+In particular, SAX needs to learn the mean value and the standard deviation of the time series, pSAX learns the density function and the discretization intervals, and aSAX requires to learn the discretization intervals.
+The dynamic cSAX does not require training but allows pre-training for better initialization.
+To create the training sets, we provide a portion from the first section of the datasets as a training set.
+Then, the anomaly detection process is performed on the whole dataset.

-It should be noted that many detectors available in NAB's library make use of the minimum and maximum values of each dataset.
+Note that many detectors available in NAB's library make use of the minimum and maximum values of each dataset.
 That is also true for the detector we utilize in our experiments, due to the uniform quantization step.
 The knowledge of this information violates the principle of online (streaming) algorithms.
-The only argument in favor of this choice is that the minimum and maximum operating values are often known \`{a} priori.
+The only argument in favour of this choice is that the minimum and maximum operating values are often known \`{a} priori.
 However, apart from the fact that this is not always true, it is not guaranteed that the datasets' minimum and maximum values coincide with the operating range, and the first provides more significant information than the latter.
-Our anomaly detector is capable of operating in a really online fashion, thanks to the dynamic mean-shift clustering we described in Sec.~\ref{sec:dynamic_MS}.
+Our anomaly detector is capable of operating in a truly online fashion, thanks to the dynamic mean-shift clustering described in Sec.~\ref{sec:dynamic_MS}.
 At the same time, it is capable of pre-training the clustering on historical data, if available.